nathanbuchar/experienceusonia.com/README.md

 ### Plugins

-Plugins are function which accept configuration options and return objects with optional lifecycle methods:
+Plugins are functions which accept configuration options and return objects with optional lifecycle methods:

 ```javascript
 const myPlugin = (config) => {